Our wastewater system includes eight treatment plants, connected to our homes and businesses by pipes, manholes and pumping stations.

 Now a vast network of 2,679 kilometres of public wastewater pipes, 30,817 manholes and 239 pumping, lift and vacuum stations continuously convey wastewater to the Christchurch Wastewater Treatment Plant for treatment and disposal.

-Compared to other New Zealand cities, Christchurch is much flatter and, due to its unique environmental features, has its own particular wastewater network challenges.
-Pumping is required on the plains as the ground is often too flat for gravity alone to naturally move the wastewater load along.
-For more information on the Christchurch wastewater system.
+Compared to other New Zealand cities, Christchurch is very flat with unique environmental features, and has its own particular wastewater network challenges.
+Pumping is required on the plains as the land does not slope enough for gravity alone to naturally move the wastewater load along.
+For more information on the Christchurch wastewater system, read Christchurch - Swamp to City - A Short History of the Christchurch Drainage Board 1875-1989.(external link)

 It is important that wastewater gets to the treatment plant as soon as possible to avoid odour generated from its decay.
 The length of time wastewater takes will depend on the distance from the treatment plant (one to 24 hours maximum).